gauravs08/bookstore-app-java/README.md

 - Send an email to `recruitment-task@epassi.com` and your technical recruiters as recipients.\
   Provide information indicating that the repository has been shared, including the repository name.\
   Then we will be able to continue the Recruitment process.

+## feedback from epassi
+There were failing tests in all three tasks

+The test could have benefited from power of frameworks like hibernate.
+Setting up relations between entities would have been a positive.

+Some code practices were not followed, for example,  there was a lot of code left commented out

+Idea with cache was okay, but would be good to look at db potential issues like lack of indices

+We specifically used domain based design of the application which we didn't want to be changed to service layer

+We would want to have a higher test coverage which is at least 80%